thorium422/phantomlink/README.md

 > [!WARNING]
 > Phantomlink currently only runs on Linux or the Windows Subsystem for Linux (WSL)

-Phantomlink is available for download here on GitHub.

 ### Installation

 #### Debian/Ubuntu